13 Sep Electronic Conveyancing Is Here: What It Means To Property Investors

-After years of debate and consultation, electronic conveyancing in South Australia is finally here, the birthplace of Torrens Title system of real property ownership, with fundamental changes to the way in which land transactions are carried out “online” having already taken effect.
+After years of debate and consultation, electronic conveyancing Adelaide South Australia is finally here, the birthplace of Torrens Title system of real property ownership, with fundamental changes to the way in which land transactions are carried out “online” having already taken effect.

 The changes not only affect how practitioners such as solicitors and conveyancers carry out these transactions on their clients’ behalf but will impact on all people who buy, sell, develop and mortgage real estate which is to say just about everybody.

 Out with the old, in with the new

 At time of writing, we are in a transitionary period to allow the new practices to take over from the old practices will end on 4 November 2016 after which time the changes will have taken full effect ushering a new dawn of property conveyancing which is designed to:

 - Keep pace with e-commerce and other developments in the online business world

 Top 6 key things to know for consumers and investors